top of page

 Physical Intercourse

-Think in terms of meeting the others needs by touching, caressing, hugging, kissing, and romancing.
-Most women need eight to twelve meaningful touches a day to keep their energy level high and experience a sense of connectedness with their husband — a hug, a squeeze of the hand, a pat on the shoulder, a gentle kiss.
-Men have a similar need for touch but are more visually stimulated.
-The key to physical intimacy lies in knowing your spouse and deciding to focus on acting on what stimulates the other.
-Each person looks for times and ways to find physical intimacy.
-Each one becoming more selfless, giving and focused on physically meeting the others needs is what brings about a deeper physical intimacy.
-Physical intercourse takes time and is best achieved through knowing the others needs well.
-This kind of love is patient and other focused.
+Consider meeting one another's needs through touch, such as caressing, hugging, kissing, and expressing romance.
+Most women require eight to twelve meaningful touches daily to maintain high energy levels and feel connected to their husband—whether it's a hug, a hand squeeze, a pat on the shoulder, or a gentle kiss.
+Men also need touch, although they are more visually stimulated.
+The essence of physical intimacy is understanding your spouse and choosing to act on what stimulates them.
+Each individual seeks opportunities and ways to experience physical closeness.
+As each person becomes more selfless, giving, and focused on meeting the other's physical needs, deeper physical intimacy is achieved.
+Physical intimacy takes time and is best nurtured by understanding each other's needs well.
+This type of love is patient and centered on the other person.

 bottom of page